 Alzheimer’s support group

-Alzheimer's Family Services will hold a support groups for family members or friends coping with a loved one with Alzheimer’s disease at 1 p.m.
-July 25 at the Destiny Worship Center, 122 Poinciana Blvd. in Miramar Beach.
+Alzheimer's Family Services will host a support group at 1 p.m.
+Aug.
+22 at the Destiny Worship Center, 122 Poinciana Blvd. in Destin.
 The support group is free and limited respite care is available.
-To make arrangements for respite during the meeting, call 866-478-7790.
+Call 866-478-7790.

 Sacred Heart Hospital